Chapter 03 — Autonomous Kernels

 - address the behavioral change with a targeted adjustment

-- record the reason
+- record the reason for the change

 - example: “libX now defaults timeout=None; set explicit timeout=5.0 in wrapper”